 Companies like Danaher, Ingersoll Rand, and Xerox can teach us a lot about adopting the principles of Hoshin planning.
-Read on to discover how three organizations have put their own spin on the process with these Hoshin case studies.
+Read on to discover how three organizations have put their own spin on the system and process with these Hoshin case studies.

 Written by: James Milsom, Head of Marketing

-Whilst Management by Objectives remains a popular strategic framework, Policy Deployment (Hoshin Kanri) has risen to prominence since its inception from the Lean movement in Japan in the 1950s.
+While Management by Objectives remains a popular strategic framework, Policy Deployment (Hoshin Kanri) has risen to prominence since its inception from the Lean movement in Japan in the 1950s.

 This is for good reason.
-The Policy Deployment process is heralded as a one of the most rigorous strategic methodologies due to its linking long-term and immediate actions, as well as being a foundation for coordinated, cross-organizational planning.
+The Policy Deployment process is heralded as one of the most rigorous strategic methodologies due to its linking long-term and immediate actions, as well as being a foundation for coordinated, cross-organizational planning.

-Organizations like Danaher, Ingersoll Rand, and Xerox illustrate the transformative power of well-executed strategy through an effective goal cascade via Policy Deployment.
+Organizations like Danaher, Ingersoll Rand, and Xerox illustrate the transformative power of a well-executed strategy through an effective goal cascade via Policy Deployment.
 Read on to learn their stories with our collection of case studies.

-Case Study One: Danaher
+Case study one: Danaher

 Danaher is a global science and technology innovator with multi-billion-dollar businesses in life sciences, diagnostics, environmental and applied solutions, and dental markets.